 A. Hearing Committee

 In the ECE Department the Department Advisory Committee serves as the Capricious Grading Committee (CGC) and will serve as the hearing committee for such cases.
 If a member of the Committee is the instructor who has imposed the sanction, this individual will be replaced by a faculty member chosen by the appropriate Associate Head from either the Undergraduate Curriculum Committee or the Graduate Committee depending on whether the student is an undergraduate or a graduate student.

 B. Preliminary Procedures

-- The instructor will provide the CGC Chair with a copy of all of the information provided to the student concerning this infraction and the penalty imposed.
+- The instructor will provide the CGC Chair with a copy of all of the information provided to the student concerning this infraction and the sanction imposed.

-- The student will be requested to provide the CGC Chair with a written statement explaining the basis for the student's feeling that the allegation was incorrect or the penalty unfair.
+- The student will be requested to provide the CGC Chair with a written statement explaining the basis for the student's feeling that the allegation was incorrect or the sanction unfair.

 C. The Hearing

 - The CGC Chair will schedule a hearing for the appeal and provide adequate notice to the student.
 Both the student and the instructor may be present throughout this session and may present any relevant evidence including testimony by other persons.
 The session will not be open to the public.
 Witnesses other than the student and the instructor may be excluded from the hearing during the testimony of other witnesses.